dunamismax/JS-Monolith/README.md

 ## About This Stack

 This monorepo showcases The Ultimate Pure JavaScript Monorepo - architected for speed, simplicity, and maximum performance by leveraging vanilla JavaScript with zero framework overhead.
-It produces lightning-fast web applications with modern Web Components and high-performance backend services.
+It produces lightning-fast web applications with modern Web Components, high-performance backend services, and cross-platform mobile deployment capabilities with enterprise-grade security.

 ### Core Philosophy